 THE POWER TO DESTROY

-A news story last fall piqued my interest, and I am only now getting around to writing about it.
+A news story a few ago piqued my interest, and I am only now getting around to writing about it.
 Everyone knows that the Tree of Heaven, sometimes more accurately called the “tree of hell,” is an aggressive and invasive species.
 Likewise, everyone knows that the spotted lanternfly is a noxious pest.

 It seems Pennsylvania has declared the TOH to be a noxious plant because – in addition to all of the other excellent reasons to try to tear it out by the roots and burn it – the Tree of Heaven is a favorite host of the spotted lanternfly.
 Being introduced to the noxious plant list won’t be enough to require Pennsylvania landowners to eradicate the Tree of Heaven wherever it is found, but what if it Pennsylvania ordered it?